-Deaths from strike on Ukraine apartment tower rise to 23
+Deaths from strike on Ukraine apartment building rise to 25

 If the Russian forces win full control of Soledar it would allow them to inch closer to the bigger city of Bakhmut.
 The battle for Bakhmut has raged for months, causing substantial casualties on both sides.

-With the grinding war nearing the 11-month mark, Britain announced it will deliver tanks to Ukraine, the first donation of such heavy-duty weaponry.
-Although the pledge of 14 Challenger 2 tanks appears modest, Ukrainian officials anticipate it will trigger donations of more tanks from other Western partners.
+With the grinding war nearing the 11-month mark, Britain announced it would deliver tanks to Ukraine, its first donation of such heavy-duty weaponry.
+Although the pledge of 14 Challenger 2 tanks appeared modest, Ukrainian officials expect it will encourage other Western nations to supply more tanks.

 “Sending Challenger 2 tanks to Ukraine is the start of a gear change in the U.K.’s support,” British Prime Minister Rishi Sunak’s office said in a statement late Saturday.
-“A squadron of 14 tanks will go into the country in the coming weeks after the prime minister told President (Volodymyr) Zelenskyy that the U.K. would provide additional support to aid Ukraine’s land war.
+“A squadron of 14 tanks will go into the country in the coming weeks after the prime minister told President Zelenskyy that the U.K. would provide additional support to aid Ukraine’s land war.
 Around 30 AS90s, which are large, self-propelled guns, operated by five gunners, are expected to follow.”

 Sunak is hoping other Western allies follow suit as part of a coordinated international effort to boost support for Ukraine in the lead-up to the 1-year anniversary of the invasion next month, according to officials.